-The accuracy of locating microseismic events is controlled by various factors such as fracture network, fracture geometry, knowledge of earth's crust, and reading accuracy of seismic wave arrival-times.
+The accuracy of locating microseismic events is controlled by various factors such as fracture network, fracture geometry, knowledge of the earth's crust, and the measurement accuracy of seismic wave arrival-times.
 The earthquake location methods generally incorporate absolute travel-time measurements and/or cross-correlation P-wave and S-wave differential travel-time measurements.
 Residuals between observed and theoretical travel-time differences between a pair of events are minimized.
-This approach of estimating earthquake hypocenters is called double-difference earthquake location algorithm, which is described in greater detail in Reference \cite{2000_Waldhauser_etal_BSSA_v90_p1353_p1368}.
+This approach of estimating earthquake hypocenters is called double-difference earthquake location algorithm \cite{2000_Waldhauser_etal_BSSA_v90_p1353_p1368}.
 This algorithm is used our paper to invert for seismic event locations.
 Once the event locations are inverted, we can use seismic waveform information to obtain focal mechanisms.
 These focal mechanisms provide information on fracture orientation.
 See Section \ref{Sec:S2_JI_GE} for more details.

-In addition, in order to obtain dominant fracture orientation and fracture density shear-wave splitting analysis can used.
-It can provide lower and upper bounds on fracture length through fracture compliance and fracture length relationship \cite{2013_Verdon_Wustefeld_GP_v61_p461_p475}.
+We then assume the lower and upper bounds on the fracture length in this paper.
+However, fracture density shear-wave splitting analysis can be used to provide these bounds through fracture compliance and fracture length relationship \cite{2013_Verdon_Wustefeld_GP_v61_p461_p475}.
 This splitting method is based on the fact that a shear-wave propagating through an isotropic elastic solid containing stress-aligned micro-cracks behaves as if the solid was anisotropic \cite{2003_Vlahovic_Elkibbi_Rial_JVGR_v120_p123_p140}.
 The shear-wave splits into two waves, a fast one polarized parallel to the predominant crack direction and a slow one polarized perpendicular to it.
 The time delay between the arrivals of the fast and the slow waves is proportional to crack density, or number of cracks per unit volume along the wave path.